pkimpel/retro-1620/software/demos/Winter-Pi/README.txt

     Bootable ASCII paper tape image for the program.
 Load by pressing INSERT and entering 360000000300 on the typewriter.

+Winter-Pi-Object-Full.card
+    Full (non-condensed) bootable object card deck for the program.

 Winter-Pi-Output.txt
-    Typewriter output from the program for 1856 digits of Pi.
+    Typewriter output from the card-based assembly for 1856 digits of Pi.

+Winter-Pi-SPS-IID-Listing.txt
+    Assembly listing from SPS-IID under Monitor I.

+Winter-Pi-SPS-IID-Object.card
+    Object card deck from assembling the program with SPD-IID under Monitor I. This can be run only by loading it under Monitor I.

+Winter-Pi-SPS-IID-Output.txt
+    Typewriter output from the Monitor I-based assembly for 1792 digits of Pi.